tk-hayashi/cfgrep/README.md

 ```

 ## Usage
-Regular expressions can be used in PATTERN like grep.
+Regular expressions can be used as PATTERN similar to grep.

 ```bash